Crispy Cauliflower Fritters make a tasty breakfast or snack, especially with Dairy-Free Avocado Aioli.

 The same is true for cauliflower.
 I never really gave cauliflower much thought until last year.
 In my mind, it was the bland, boring version of broccoli.
 Thanks to someone somewhere deciding to share with the world how versatile cauliflower can be, I got inspired to try a few different dishes and happily jumped on the cauliflower train.
 I love it!

-These cauliflower fritters are one such dish.
-I have made them a few times now and enjoy heating them up for a quick breakfast, or pairing with a salad and/or soup for a fast lunch.
+I have made these fritters a few times now and enjoy heating them up for a quick breakfast, or pairing with a salad and/or soup for a fast lunch.
 I’ve also got a delicious Cauliflower “Rice” recipe to share with you soon!

 Side note: if you’re like me and constantly in need of #FastLunch because you work from home, be sure to follow me on Instagram!
 I do at least one series of #FastLunch Instagram stories each week!